Note that we will add

 S2 Special because he swings huge axe slashes across the screen with great range.

-Even the opponent blocks they are inflicted with
+Even if the opponent blocks they are inflicted with

 Darius bleed mechanic called wounds.
 At which point, even blocking will cause them to take increased damage.